shanewasley/portfolio-www.shanewasley.me/content/posts/down-to-the-essentials/index.md

 | **Deliverables**     | User research artifacts, sketches, prototypes, UI specifications |

 ## Overview
 SKUR Inc. created a web app for variance analysis of construction sites.
 By showing how high-definition laser surveys of buildings differed from a 3D CAD model, SKUR’s app helped customers identify problems that could increase project delays and costs if they went unaddressed.
-For more about SKUR’s technology, primary users, and the team I worked with, see ~this link to the AA case study~.
+For more about SKUR’s technology, primary users, and the team I worked with, [see the related case study](/posts/lets-get-aligned/).

 {{< webp image="/images/skur-vv/overview-variance-map.png" caption="Comparing a CAD model to an HDS laser survey (aka a point cloud) can identify the differences between a design and the built structure.
 SKUR’s Variance Map classified differences with a red, yellow, and green color system (most to least, respectively)." >}}